 Working yourself out of a job is challenging.
 It takes you out of your comfort zone and leaves you vulnerable.
 However, the potential rewards are well worth the risk.
 If you don’t agree with me, just consider the alternative approach of living in a world of job protection and CYA tactics year after year.

 Greiner’s point seemed to be that WOOOJ not only helps you to obtain more responsible and visible positions; it also frees you from playing games to preserve and protect your existing position.
-David Klemke contended out that this is bad for the business that becomes overly vulnerable to that single employee who has made him/herself indispensable, and in the long run it is bad for the employee who positions him/herself that way: such a person will be too valuable to be promoted, and is not likely to develop skills that will keep him/her in demand when the bottleneck is finally eliminated.
+David Klemke contended that such self-protection is bad for the business that becomes overly vulnerable to that single employee who has made him/herself indispensable, and in the long run it is bad for the employee too: such a person will be too valuable to be promoted, and is not likely to develop skills that will keep him/her in demand when the bottleneck is finally eliminated.
 Ultimately, Klemke said, anyone is replaceable.

 Those who opt for Greiner’s approach may tend to be confident and motivated enough to try to rise within the organization.
-Rick Weaver said, “Job security is increased when your mindset is to eliminate your job” because employees who actively seek ways to achieve that “find creative ways to get the job done” and “look for redundancies and unnecessary tasks” — and supervisors will notice and appreciate what you’ve done.
+Rick Weaver said, “Job security is increased when your mindset is to eliminate your job” because employees who actively seek ways to achieve that outcome will “find creative ways to get the job done” and “look for redundancies and unnecessary tasks” — and supervisors will notice and appreciate what you’ve done.
 In support of that last claim, one source quoted Christopher Elmore for the promise, “If you work yourself out of a job, I will promote you.”
 Santa CAD seemed to embody some conflicts within this mentality: he said he went partway toward making his job unnecessary; his company responded by eliminating his position; he already had “a few job offers”; he felt the company would soon “discover their foolishness” in thinking they had no need of someone like him; but in the meantime, he did seem a bit rueful about their response to his initiative.
-Shades of Gray contrasted WOOOJ against the job-protection mentality of the Detroit auto unions where, as one respondent puts it, “If you work fast, then that becomes the new standard and you get your ass kicked in the parking lot.”
-Another illustrated the unmotivated mindset of, in fairness, those who may have learned not to trust or care for the corporation: “I’m just there for the money.
+Shades of Gray contrasted WOOOJ against the job-protection mentality of the Detroit auto unions where, as one respondent puts it, “If you work fast, then that becomes the new standard and you get your ass kicked [by fellow employees] in the parking lot.”
+Another respondent at that webpage agreed: “I’m just there for the money.
 I don’t see why these new guys have to come and try to work their ass off.”

 - Light transfer means helping clients learn how to handle current projects, leaving them “highly dependent on the [external consultant] for about 80% of the change facilitation that will be needed on subsequent initiatives.”